14 Top-Rated Weekend Getaways from New York City

 If you just want to relax and enjoy the river views, take a stroll to the waterfront, where you can enjoy biking and walking paths and plenty of greenery to get that concrete out of your brain.
 You can also drive to the top of Mount Beacon by taking the incline road.
 This hour ride will give you breathtaking views, especially in the fall.

-The Mohonk Mountain House in New Paltz, New York is a destination in itself.
+The Mohonk Mountain House in New Paltz, New York is a destination in itself and a major tourist attraction in the Hudson Valley.
 Architecturally, it looks like a Victorian castle sitting on the banks of the majestic Mohonk Lake.
 The sprawling house grounds and amenities make for a stay so all-encompassing you won't ever have to leave the property.

 The fall is an especially beautiful time for a visit, and all visitors will find it hard to resist the many offerings from the award-winning spa menu.
 Several restaurants on the property offer extensive menus of delicious dishes featuring seasonal ingredients.
 Concerts, festivals, and cultural offerings keep the calendar busy all year long.

 Cape May is one of the most enchanting destinations along the Jersey Shore beaches.
 Dotted with Victorian houses and quaint bed and breakfasts, along with a pristine coastline, Cape May is not only a great spot for a couples' getaway, but for families as well.
-No wonder it's been deemed one of the best weekend getaways in New Jersey.
+It's also one of the best weekend getaways in New Jersey.

 The beach is the main draw, as the area is known as the nation's oldest seaside resort.
 That said, if you want to beat the heat or enjoy a rainy day indoors, pick one of Cape May's many things to do – like the Cape May County Park and Zoo, Fireman's Museum, or the iconic Cape May Lighthouse.
 We won't blame you if you'd like to relax in one of the area's many spas.